 Nightmare Fuel: Night Shift

-The whole of The Boogeyman pretty much.
+- The whole of The Boogeyman.
 An eponymous creature that stalks and kills a young man's three infant children, who hides in the closet and moves around at night in such a way that it wants you to hear it.
 Billings tries to leave the old house, hoping to escape it but the boogeyman tracks them down and takes up residence in their new closet.
 Brr.